Olive oil: Production

 In 2022, world production of olive oil was 2.7 million tonnes, led by Spain with 24% of the total (table).
 Other major producers were Italy, Greece, Turkey, and Tunisia (table).

-Villacarrillo, Jaén, Andalucía, Spain, is a center of olive oil production.
-Spain's olive oil production derives 75% from the region of Andalucía, particularly within Jaén province which produces 70% of the olive oil in Spain.
+Villacarrillo, Jaén, Andalucía, Spain, is a centre of olive oil production.
+75% of Spain's olive oil production derives from the region of Andalucía, particularly within Jaén province which produces 70% of the olive oil in Spain.
 The world's largest olive oil mill (almazara, in Spanish), capable of processing 2,500 tonnes of olives per day, is in the town of Villacarrillo, Jaén.

 Italian major producers are the regions of Calabria and, above all, Apulia.
 Many PDO and PGI extra-virgin olive oils are produced in these regions.
 Extra-virgin olive oil is also produced in Tuscany, in cities including Lucca, Florence, and Siena, which are also included in the association of Città dell'Olio.
 Italy imports about 65% of Spanish olive oil exports.

 Global consumption

 Greece has the highest per capita consumption of olive oil worldwide, around 24 liters per year.
 Consumption in Spain is 15 liters; Italy 13 liters; and Syria, around 3 liters.
 Canada consumes 1.5 liters and the US 1 liter.

+The FAO lists different statistics in 2023, namely for Spain (9 kg), Greece (8.8 kg), and Italy (8.6 kg).
+The three countries remain by far the biggest per capita consumers of olive oil.